PeterCampbell8/avian-influenza-analyses/notes-on-data.md

   * `PCR_primers` **IGNORE**

+  * `segment` **IGNORE** ususally the gene name

+  * `serotype` sometimes this info is in the `SOURCE` too, but it seems more reliable here. **TODO** need to check if it is ever only in `SOURCE` or whether it is safe to just use this field.

   * `strain` Often duplicate of the strain info in `SOURCE`, but sometimes `SOURCE` lacks the strain info and it is only found here.
 Other times there are trivial differences.
 Other times, one is more precise than the other.

-  * `serotype` sometimes this info is in the `SOURCE` too, but it seems more reliable here. **TODO** need to check if it is ever only in `SOURCE` or whether it is safe to just use this field.

   * `tissue_type` **IGNORE** very rarely used.
 Anatomical source of sample.